crondog/arch-flo/README.md

 ## To get Touchscreen working
 Apply 0001-make-ektf3k-driver-report-non-MT-events-too.patch

+## Debugging
+USB serial works.
+I had some problems connecting with the Android Composite Gadget however just using USB_G_SERIAL seems to work.
+To enable run systemctl enable serial-getty@ttyGS0.service and then you will be able to connect to the device via minicom or similar on /dev/ttyACM0.
+Getting kernel console boot messages is still a no go as the device is registered too late to work

 ## Kernel configs
 I used the following additional configs to get this working.
 Some might not be necessary but it helps with debugging